tombetthauser/arts_api/README.md

-# Open Arts API 🌐
+# 🌐 Open Arts API
-A general purpose visual arts API built to act as an open-ended resource for applications built to serve practicing artists, art students and the broader arts community.
+A general purpose visual arts API built to act as a free open-ended resource for any number of independantly developed applications geared towards serving practicing artists, art students and the broader arts community.

 ### Core CRUD Functionality for...
 1) Individual Artists